ahobsonsayers/closedagent/README.md

 ## Features

 - Batteries included - comes with most of the standard tools that agents typically use and need.
 This includes core utils, git, and ssh as expected, but also bun and gh (GitHub CLI).
-- Extensible - Supports installation of extra tools, packages and programming languages from either `brew` (recommended) or `apt` at runtime.
+- Extensible - Supports installation of extra tools, packages and programming languages from either `brew` (recommended), `bun` or `apt` at runtime.
 - Surprisingly Small - despite all the above, the image is only ~200MB compressed.
-- Does not run as root - agents shouldn't need to run as superuser, but has...
+- Does not run as root - agents shouldn't need to run as superuser.
+This being said, the image does have...
 - Passwordless sudo - for those rare occasions you _do_ need root.

 ## Usage (for building)